 As more and more women take up cycling, either as a sport or method of transport, there are an increasing number of mums-to-be who continue cycling whilst pregnant.
-Here Dawn Rahman, Recreation Manager for British Cycling, shares her experiences of cycling during her pregnancy.
+Here Dawn Rahman, kindly shares her experiences of cycling during her pregnancy.

 Cycling in the early weeks of pregnancy

 In September 2011 I completed Ironman Wales and had been racking up some decent mileage on the bike during training in the preceding months.
 Fast forward six weeks and I found out I was pregnant.
 In fact, the week before I found out, I’d been out for a 70 mile ride with a local cycle club.
 I was keen to continue cycling whilst pregnant but struggled to find information about what was safe or recommended.

 Luckily I had a very supportive midwife who advised that as my body was used to doing exercise it made sense to continue cycling during my pregnancy as long as I was careful and didn’t overdo it.
 As someone who likes to plan everything to the nth degree that all sounded a bit vague to me.
 So I set about trying to find out more information about cycling during pregnancy on the internet.

 Hours were spent pouring over advice ranging from not letting your heart rate rise above 140bpm, changing your bike position to a more upright style to outright horror that a woman would even consider putting her unborn child at harm by carrying out an activity as dangerous as cycling.
 After reading lots of ‘opinions’ but no real practical advice, my head along with my hormones were in a big spin!